Screening and Assessment Tools for Child Welfare

 Completed By: Three separate forms for caregiver, youth, and agency worker.
 Caregiver and youth self-report forms contain all four content areas and the agency worker form substitutes the Hopefulness and Satisfaction Scales for the Restrictiveness of Living Scale.

-Modalities Available: Handwritten
+Modalities Available: Print and computer

 Scoring Information: Scoring tools and guidelines are available on the website.
-The reporter rates each item on a six-point scale, from zero “not at all” to five “all the time” in the last 30 days.
+The reporter rates each item on a six-point scale, from zero "not at all" to "five all the time" in the last 30 days.
 Scoring is the sum of all items on the scale.

 Languages Available: Chinese, English, Japanese, Korean, Russian, Spanish